13 Ways to Take Your Backyard Garden From Good to Great

 Cane, hoop and ring supports can transform your borders, lifting those floppy stems and preventing plants from dropping over paths.
 The secret to using plant supports is to get them in early, before the plant puts on too much growth.
 As the plant thrives, its stems and leaves disguise the support, giving your garden an effortless look of being well-groomed.

-8. Plant Perennials in Big, Beautiful Drifts
+8. Plant Perennials in Big, Beautiful Groups

 Make a bigger splash with gorgeous flowering perennials by planting them in groups of three, five or even seven.
 It’s much easier to make a natural-looking grouping by arranging odd, rather than even, numbers of plants.
 Follow recommended planting distances, and the plants soon will grow together to create an exciting mass of color.

-9. Learn the Secrets of Plant Propagation
+9. Learn About Plant Propagation and Save Seeds

-10. Banish Weeds with Organic Mulch
+10. Fight Weeds with Organic Mulch

-11. Deadhead to Keep the Flowers Coming
+11. Deadhead Flowers to Keep Blooms Coming

-One of the secrets of spectacular summer flower displays is to pick or snip off dead flower heads regularly.
+One of the secrets of spectacular summer flower displays is to snip off dead flower heads regularly.
 This prevents the plants from setting seed, encouraging them to produce flush after flush of beautiful blooms.
 Deadhead annuals and most perennials to guarantee a longer season of flowering color from your garden.

-13. Grow Veggies in Raised Beds
+13. Plant Vegetables in Raised Beds

 A raised bed kit takes little time to assemble and makes a neat and productive home for your vegetables.
 Container aficionados will tell you that not only does the soil require less attention, but also fewer weeds will threaten your veggies.
 Just add a thick layer of garden compost or well-rotted manure whenever the soil is bare, and the worms will take it down into the soil for you.
 (Read more!
 Top 10 Easy-to-Grow Vegetables)